dzegel/DynamockServer/README.md

     - content:
         - type: string
         - description: The body of the response.
-        - required: false, when not specified it is treated as if an empty string is provided.
+        - required: false, when `null` or not specified it is treated as if an empty string is provided.
     - headerMap:
         - type: map of string to string
         - description: Header parameters to be included in the response's header map.
-        - required: false, when not specified it is treated as if an empty map is provided.
+        - required: false, when `null` or not specified it is treated as if an empty map is provided.

 ## Planned work
-- Targeted expectation deletion.
 - `/expectation-suite/list` endpoint
 - `/expectation-suite` DELETE endpoint
 - Expectation hit-count support, for validating the number of times an expectation is matched.